VatchalaBakthavatchalu/100DaysofMLCode-master/README.md

 ### Date:27/01/2019
  ** Today's progress** : Completed the python free course in Udacity also re-visited the Advance Lane Detection project and re-worked in code.

+### Date:28/01/2019
+ ** Today's progress** : Satrted learning about SQL and C++ free course in Udacity also re-visited the Finding  Lane Detection project and re-worked in code with np.polyfit.

+### Date:29/01/2019
+ ** Today's progress** : Paticed the coding for ascal triangle and play aroung SQL db.

+### Date:30/01/2019
+ ** Today's progress** : Completed the python free course in Udacity also re-visited the Advance Lane Detection project and re-worked in code.